gaehlerm/SoftwareEngineering/README.md

 Frequently you cannot choose how the data looks like you work with.
 For example, if it originates from a third-party library.
 And the data at hand really does not fit to the algorithm you want to use for your specific problem.
 In this case you have first to orthogonalize the input data before continuing.
 Separating the orthogonalization and algorithm steps is much simpler than running an algorithm on a dataset that is not optimally set up to start with.

-A common example is the coordinate transformation between spherical and Cartesian (xyz) coordinates.
+A common example is the coordinate transformation between spherical (r $\phi$ $\theta$) and Cartesian (x y z) coordinates.
 Some problems are easier to solve in one coordinate system, others are more easily solved in the other coordinate system.
 In most cases it’s best to first convert the data into the appropriate coordinate system, rather than adapting the algorithm.
 This keeps the algorithm and the coordinate transformation apart, in accordance with the single responsibility principle.

+### Advantages of orthogonal systems

 Working in an orthogonal system has many advantages:
 -	Errors just propagate straight through the system and are easy to find.
 They don’t spread out.
 -	Fixing these bugs is easier as the system is less fragile.
 -	It is easier to write tests for an orthogonal system.
 -	It decouples the code as the transformation acts as an adapter.

-// figure out what else to write
+// figure out what else to write.
+Maybe add some examples.

 # 5. Levels of abstraction